bytedance/dplm/README.md

 <!-- omit in toc -->
 ### DPLM-2
-We provide the tokenized structure tokens and amino acid tokens of the motif in a FASTA file in the `data-bin/scaffolding-pdbs` folder.
+Before generation, the FASTA file of tokenized structure tokens and amino acid tokens of the motif should be in the `data-bin/scaffolding-pdbs` folder.
 Users can co-generate the scaffold sequence and structure, conditioning on the sequence and structure of the motif part.
 ```bash
 export CUDA_VISIBLE_DEVICES=0